samyukthababu/music-genre-classification/README.md

 Classification of images was implemented using Feed-Forward Neural Network (FNN) and Convolutional Neural Network (CNN) (3 different architectures) for 50 and 100 epochs.

-The accuracy for the 4 networks, for 50 epochs in the code are shown in the table below:
+The accuracy for the 4 networks for 50 epochs are shown in the table below:

 | Network Architectures | Training Accuracy | Validation Accuracy | Test Accuracy |
 | --- | --- | --- | --- |